 For this lesson, I used a cooperative group activity, the carousel strategy.
 I did modify it a bit, because this activity lays the foundation for the next day's lesson.
 This strategy provided scaffolding for my students while they discovered new information and discussed their thoughts in small groups, all the while, moving around the room.
 I had set the pictures far enough apart so that when my students rotated around the classroom, stopping at various places where I had posted the picture of an animal and one or more of their characteristics, they would not disturb the other groups.
-I created a powerpoint with the animals and just printed and laminated them.
+I created a Pictures for Carousel and Explanation of Carousel strategy in a PowerPoint.
+I just printed the animals and laminated them in order to use them again.
+I also included a video of how to do the Carousel Method just in case you are new to this strategy!
 I love the carousel strategy because it allows for small group discussion, followed by whole-class discussion.
 The students are engaged every step of the way!

 I mentioned that I modified the carousel strategy for this lesson.
 During a carousel activity, students usually leave notes, either on post-its, or on chart paper for the next group to read and then add to.
 I opted instead, to create an KW Day 1 Graphic Organizer for Carousel, where they could write what they think they know and then how they think the particular trait mentioned could help the animal defend itself and survive.This was an overview lesson on adaptations and defenses, had it been a review, then the original format may have worked best.
 For my group, this was a better fit.
 They were really engrossed in the activity and were not influenced by other group's ideas.
 I placed the number of the picture they were to start with in an envelope and they then traveled clockwise when the timer went off (every 3 min).
 It worked wonderfully well.
 I've included a sample of a completed organizer .